 You must pay your council tax bill if you are the bill payer.

 If you're struggling to pay your council tax, you must let us know as soon as possible.
 We may be able to spread your payment out over a longer time.
-You may also be entitled to a council tax reduction.
+You may also be entitled to a council tax reduction, called council tax support.

 How we recover council tax

 By law, we must send you a bill showing the council tax amount and how you can pay it.

 You can check how much you owe at any time by using our My Account service.
 If you claim housing benefit or council tax support, you can also use My Account to check what you get.